-Boris Čulina Department of Mathematics University of Applied Sciences Velika Gorica Zagrebačka cesta 5, 10410 Velika Gorica, Croatia e-mail: boris.culina@vvg.hr
+University of Applied Sciences Velika Gorica, Velika Gorica, Croatia

-Abstract.
-This article informally presents a solution to the paradoxes of truth and shows how the solution solves classical paradoxes (such as the original Liar) as well as the paradoxes that were invented as counter-arguments for various proposed solutions ("the revenge of the Liar").
-Any solution to the paradoxes of truth necessarily establishes a certain logical concept of truth.
+This article informally presents a solution to the paradoxes of truth and shows how the solution solves classical paradoxes (such as the original Liar) as well as the paradoxes that were invented as counterarguments for various proposed solutions ("the revenge of the Liar").
 This solution complements the classical procedure of determining the truth values of sentences by its own failure and, when the procedure fails, through an appropriate semantic shift allows us to express the failure in a classical two-valued language.
 Formally speaking, the solution is a language with one meaning of symbols and two valuations of the truth values of sentences.
 The primary valuation is a classical valuation that is partial in the presence of the truth predicate.
 It enables us to determine the classical truth value of a sentence or leads to the failure of that determination.
 The language with the primary valuation is precisely the largest intrinsic fixed point of the strong Kleene three-valued semantics (LIFPSK3).
 The semantic shift that allows us to express the failure of the primary valuation is precisely the classical closure of LIFPSK3: it extends LIFPSK3 to a classical language in parts where LIFPSK3 is undetermined.
-Thus, this article provides a content-wise argumentation, which has not been present in contemporary debates so far, for the choice of LIFPSK3 and its classical closure as the right model for the logical concept of truth.
+Thus, this article provides an argumentation, which has not been present in contemporary debates so far, for the choice of LIF-PSK3 and its classical closure as the right model for the truth predicate.
 In the end, an erroneous critique of Kripke-Feferman axiomatic theory of truth, which is present in contemporary literature, is pointed out.

-keywords: paradoxes of truth, the truth predicate, the logical concept of truth, revenge of the Liar, the strong Kleene three-valued semantics, the largest intrinsic fixed point, Kripke-Feferman theory of truth
+Keywords: Paradoxes of truth; the truth predicate; the logical concept of truth; revenge of the Liar; the strong Kleene three-valued semantics; the largest intrinsic fixed point; Kripke-Feferman theory of truth.

-1 Introduction
+1. Introduction

 The concept of truth has various aspects and is a frequent subject of philosophical discussions.
 Philosophical theories usually consider the concept of truth from a wider perspective.
-They are concerned with questions such as - Is there any connection between the truth and the world?
-And, if there is - What is the nature of the connection?
-Contrary to these theories, the analysis of the paradoxes of truth is of a logical nature because it deals with the internal semantic structure of a language, the mutual semantic connection of sentences, above all the connection of the sentences that speak about the truth of other sentences and the sentences whose truth they speak about.
-The paradoxes of truth are "symptoms of disease" [Tarski, 1969, p.
-66]: they show that there is a problem in our basic understanding of the language and they are a test for any proposed solution.
-Any solution to the paradoxes of truth is necessarily a formulation of a certain logical concept of truth.
-Thereby, it is important to make a distinction between the normative and analytic aspect of the solution.
-The former tries to ensure that paradoxes will not emerge.
+They are concerned with questions such as-Is there any connection between the truth and the world?
+And, if there is-What is the nature of the connection?1 Contrary to these theories, the analysis of the paradoxes of truth is of a logical nature because it deals with the internal semantic structure of a language, the mutual semantic connection of sentences, above all the connection of the sentences that speak about the truth of other sentences and the sentences whose truth they speak about.
+That is why every solution to the paradoxes of truth necessarily establishes a certain logical concept of truth.

+The paradoxes of truth are "symptoms of disease" (Tarski 1969: 66): they show that there is a problem in our basic understanding of language, and they are a test for any proposed solution.
+Thereby, it is important to make a distinction between the normative and the analytic aspect of the solution.2 The former tries to ensure that paradoxes will not emerge.
 The latter attempts to explain why paradoxes arise and to construct a solution based on that explanation.
 Of course, the practical aspect of the solution is also important.
-It tries to ensure a good framework for logical foundations of knowledge, for related problems in Artificial Intelligence and for the analysis of the natural language.
+It tries to ensure a good framework for logical foundations of knowledge, for related problems in artificial intelligence and for the analysis of the natural language.